Oracle Database

 -

-Once the request is approved, you will have access to the specific role.
+Once approved, you will be granted access to the specific role.